Domestic Violence And Orders For Protection

 Catherine Ryan has been helping clients in family law matters in Augusta, Georgia, for over 30 years.
 She understands what you are going through and has helped numerous clients in your situation before.
 Ms. Ryan considers herself as a counselor-at-law, a trusted advocate on whom clients can rely.
 She will provide you with options, and work with you to decide on the right course for you.

 Broadly speaking, there are two main types of orders for protection: temporary and permanent.
 Also commonly known as restraining orders, these court orders can prevent the accused from living in the same household or having any contact with the victim, their own children or family members.
 Individuals subject to an order for protection may also be prohibited from owning or possessing firearms.

 Temporary Protective Orders (TPOs) can be issued without the alleged abuser being present.
 However, because the court has not heard both sides of the story, such orders are only temporary.
 In order to obtain a permanent protective order, there must be a hearing in which both sides can present evidence before a judge.

 Orders for protection do not require criminal charges of assault.
 TPOs and PPOs are intended solely to protect victims of domestic abuse from further harm or threatened harm.
 However, if the evidence supports the need for criminal action, the victim or the state may decide to bring criminal charges, which are handled in separate criminal court proceedings.

 Call An Experienced And Compassionate Lawyer Today

-For knowledgeable, caring representation by an attorney who will stand up for your rights and protect you and your family, call 706-251-7612 for a free initial phone consultation.
+For knowledgeable, caring representation by an attorney who will stand up for your rights and protect you and your family, call 706-251-7612 for an initial phone consultation.
 You can also fill out this confidential online contact form.

 We only practice in the state of Georgia.